-They bring with them three options for their integrated shield plans, which means Singaporeans now have a total of 22 options to choose from.
-That’s as many options as California Pizza Kitchen has pizzas.
+Each insurer offers a few options for their integrated shield plans, which means Singaporeans will have over 22 options to choose from.
+That’s more options than California Pizza Kitchen has pizzas.

-But believe it or not, it’s easier to choose an integrated shield plan from among the 22 than to choose a pizza for dinner.
-This is because there are just three things you need to look out for when making your choice.
-Length of coverage, limit of coverage, breadth of coverage, and lastly, price plays a key part as well.
+But believe it or not, it’s easier to choose an integrated shield plan than to decide on which pizza to eat for dinner.
+This is because there are just 3 things you need to look out for when making your choice: length of coverage, limit of coverage and (of course) price of premiums.

 While it is important for health insurance to cover expensive hospitalisation costs, it is often pre-hospitalisation and post-hospitalisation that may end up costing more than any amount of surgery.
 This is because major illnesses like heart attacks, cancer and stroke, and even major accidents, often take several months to recover from.